dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

 #### 4. Multiple Accounts and Sub-Accounts

 - Signers SHOULD support multiple accounts or, at a minimum, allow users to define the account index in advanced settings.
-- Signers SHOULD also support ICRC-1 sub-accounts or, at a minimum, allow users to define the sub-account index in advanced settings.
+- Signers SHOULD support ICRC-1 sub-accounts or, at a minimum, allow users to define the sub-account index in advanced settings.
+- Signers SHOULD support multiple rp-accounts or, at a minimum, allow users to define the rp-account index in advanced settings.

 #### 5. Interoperability and Compliance